 A self cleaning oven cleans itself with high temperatures (well above normal cooking temperatures), which eliminate soils completely or reduces them to a fine powdered ash you can wipe away afterwards with a damp cloth.
-This function can be programmed for clean times of 2, 3 or 4 hours.
+This function can be programmed for clean times between 2 and 4 hours.